whwu95/ImageNet21K/MODEL_ZOO.md

 #  Pretrained models

 We provide a collection of models trained with semantic softmax on ImageNet-21K-P dataset.
+All results are on input resolution of 224.
 <br>For proper comparison between the models, we also provide some throughput metrics.